IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ##### 2:3.Y1.4.2.2 Message Semantics

-To enable the Sender to know the outcome of processing the transaction, and the identities assigned to the resources by the Receiver, the Receiver shall return a Bundle, with `type` set to `transaction-response`, that contains one entry for each entry in the request, in the same order as received, with the `Bundle.entry.response.outcome` indicating the results of processing the entry warnings such as PartialFolderContentNotProcessed.
+The Receiver shall return a Bundle, with `type` set to `transaction-response`, that contains one entry for each entry in the request, in the same order as received, with the `Bundle.entry.response.outcome` indicating the results of processing the entry warnings such as PartialFolderContentNotProcessed.
 The Receiver shall comply with FHIR [http://hl7.org/fhir/R4/bundle.html#transaction-response](http://hl7.org/fhir/R4/bundle.html#transaction-response) and [http://hl7.org/fhir/R4/http.html#transaction-response](http://hl7.org/fhir/R4/http.html#transaction-response).
+This enables the Sender to know the outcome of processing the FHIR transaction, and the identities assigned to the resources by the Receiver,

-To indicate success the overall http `200` response is used.
+To indicate success the http `200` response is used.
 The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created, the `.location` element shall be populated, and the `.etag` element may be populated if the Receiver supports FHIR resource versioning.

 An informative StructureDefinition is outlined for [IMR Provide Report Bundle Response Message](StructureDefinition-imr-provide-report-bundle-response.html).